Qiskit/rustworkx/docs/source/index.rst

 needs to be compiled when being installed from source (as opposed to a pure Python library which can just be installed). retworkx supports and publishes pre-compiled binaries for Linux on x86, x86_64, aarch64, s390x, and ppc64le, MacOS on x86_64, and arm64, and Windows 32bit and 64bit systems.
-However if you're running outside of these platforms to install retworkx you will need a rust compiler installed.
+However, if you are not running on one of these platforms, you will need a rust compiler to install retworkx.

-retworkx was originally created to be a high performance replacement for the Qiskit project's internal usage of the `NetworkX <https://networkx.org/>`__ library (which is where the name comes from Rust + NetworkX = retworkx) but is not a drop-in replacement for NetworkX (see :ref:`networkx` for more details).
+retworkx was originally created to be a high performance replacement for the Qiskit project's internal usage of the `NetworkX <https://networkx.org/>`__ library (which is where the name comes from Rust + NetworkX = retworkx) but it is not a drop-in replacement for NetworkX (see :ref:`networkx` for more details).
 However, since it was originally created it has grown to be an independent high performance general purpose graph library that can be used for any application that needs to interact with graphs or complex networks.

 Contents: